 - Capsule based machines pull decent shots consistently, but shots are never great, from an expert perspective.
 They are always great, easy to pull, and you’ll never pull a bad one.

 - Real espresso machines can pull awesome shots, provided the barista is an expert.
 You can also pull bad shots, but greatness can be achieved.

 If your drink is a straight espresso, and you are very picky about your shot, a semiautomatic is the way to go.
-If you like to customize your shot, to pull lungo shots, or ristretto, the semiauto is the way to go.
-A capsule based machine will only restrict your ability to have a custom shot, although there are capsule for ristretto and for lungo.
+If you like to customize your shot, to pull lungo shots or ristretto, the semiauto is your choice.
+A capsule-based machine will only restrict your ability to have a custom shot, although, there are capsules for ristretto and for lungo.

 If you wonder why Tassimo is not on the list, is because Tassimo is not an espresso machine.
 Their machine has a 3.3 bar pump.
 The pressure needed for an espresso is 9 bar.
 The Keurig is even lower than that at 2.5 bar.
 Yes, the Keurig Rivo has a 15 bar pump, however, we haven’t tested it yet.